m4sterbunny/Demo/source/index.rst

 .. topic:: 9.
 Meeting Options

-	For this demo, we will accept all the defaults provided except for Meeting Options.
+	For this demo, we will accept all the defaults provided except for the meeting options.

 	Check the following boxes: